francesco-kruk/echo-app/README.md

 # Echo App

-A flashcard application built with React + FastAPI, designed for Azure Container Apps deployment with Cosmos DB backend.
+A flashcard application built with React + FastAPI, designed for Azure Container Apps deployment with Cosmos DB and Azure OpenAI backend.

 ## Overview